kionsoftware/terraform-provider-kion/.github/ISSUE_TEMPLATE/bug_report.md

 2. Which operating system, processor architecture, and Go version are you using (`go env`)?

 3. What are the affected resources?
-For example, cloudtamerio_aws_iam_policy, cloudtamerio_compliance_check, etc.
+For example, kion_aws_iam_policy, kion_compliance_check, etc.

 4. What does your Terraform configuration file look like?